 If you’ve ever watched a game of soccer, you’ll have noticed that each player wears a number on their back.
 These numbers are very important.
 However, many people don’t understand what they mean and why soccer players have to wear a number.
 Here’s what the numbers mean:

-The primary purpose of the number on the back of a soccer player’s jersey is to identify a specific player.
+The primary purpose, or meaning, of the number on the back of a soccer player’s jersey is to identify a specific player.
 Each player on a team wears a different number to the others.
 Because every player wears the same color jersey, the number is the primary way for the referee to tell the players apart.

 In this article, we’ll take a closer look at the culture of numbers in soccer and see precisely why the players have to wear numbers, how does number allocation work, and the relation between soccer positions and numbers.